iku-avery/reedsy-challenge-backend/README.md

 # README

+# Preface

+## about me

+I'm a nature-loving nerd with a kid-like enthusiasm who can't help but tell it like it is.
+Honesty, empathy, and teamwork are my priorities.
+Being real is super important to me as someone on the autism spectrum.
+I used to sling coffee, judge it, and even wrote a book about it.
+I'm pumped to keep going, using my tech skills and passion to do cool stuff that matters.

+As for hobbies, I'm a bookworm who loves magical realism, fantasy, sci-fi, and books about social stuff and nature.
+Nature itself, whether it's by the sea or deep in the forests, is where I find my peace, and I hold a dream close to my heart of one day running an animal sanctuary.
+Trains, Doctor Who, and sharing my passions with others are my absolute joys.
+I also find immense satisfaction in hands-on activities like carpentry, pottery, whipping up homemade jams, and tending to my garden.
+:seedling: :train: :books: :turtle: :sauropod: :black_cat: :mountain:

+## professional experience and commercial projects

+I spent several years in a software house, where I contributed to diverse projects.
+One standout was Firepoint, a Real Estate CRM solution.
+I worked on exciting features like dialer and call recording, integrations with Zapier and Twilio, and building advanced search tools, IDX, and more.
+Another highlight was Urb-it, a sustainable logistics platform for eco-friendly last-mile deliveries in Europe.
+I created an API-only app to integrate Urb-it with various services like Bringg, Woop, and Coop.

+Later, at Shopify in the Merchant Services/Delivery Settings team, I focused on enhancing the admin panel.
+I worked on new features, A/B testing, and "shop promise" functionality.
+I also optimized the API for larger merchants, addressing performance, queries, and versioning.
+Additionally, I was part of the team that sorbetized the entire app for improved robustness.

+## major achievements

+:potted_plant: TBH I don't just measure my achievements by specific milestones.
+Most of my accomplishments are about the opportunity to learn and grow.
+I take pride in the fact that every time users can use a new feature and it brings them joy, it's a rewarding achievement in itself.

 # Store API reedsy-challenge-backend

 Store API is a Ruby on Rails application that provides a simple API for managing a Reedsy's (fictional) Merchandising Store.